Introduction

 Understanding the Paint Types

-Before diving into the project, it’s crucial to understand the differences between oil-based, latex, and water-based paints.
-This will guide your choices and approach throughout the project.
+Before embarking on your painting project, it’s essential to grasp the distinctions between oil-based, latex, and water-based paints.
+This knowledge will inform your decisions and techniques as you proceed.

 Differences Between Oil-Based and Latex Paints